-⇔Go to Menu→Connectivity→Bluetooth.
+Go to Menu →

+Connectivity→

+Bluetooth

-This device is compliant with Bluetooth wireless technology Specification 1.1 supporting the following profiles: Handsfree, Object Push Profile, File Transfer Profile, Dial Up Networking Profile and Fax Profile.
-To ensure interoperability between other devices supporting Bluetooth wireless technology, use Nokia approved enhancements for this model.
+This device is compliant with Bluetooth Specification 1.1 supporting the following profiles: Dial-up networking profile (DUN) as a gateway, object push profile (OPP) as a client and server, File transfer profile (FTP) as a server, Hands-free profile (HFP) as an audio gateway, Generic object exchange profile (GOEP), Generic access profile (GAP), and serial port profile (SPP) with the PC connectivity software.
+To ensure interoperability between other devices supporting Bluetooth technology, use Nokia approved enhancements for this model.
 Check with the manufacturers of other devices to determine their compatibility with this device.